openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 .. only:: Partners

-  For more information about how to use Studio as an LTI tool provider, see :ref:`Using edX as an LTI Tool Provider`.
+  For more information about how to use Studio as an LTI tool provider, see :ref:`partnercoursestaff:Using edX as an LTI Tool Provider`.

 .. only:: Open_edX

-  For more information about how to use Studio as an LTI tool provider, see :ref:`Using Open edX as an LTI Tool Provider`.
+  For more information about how to use Studio as an LTI tool provider, see :ref:`opencoursestaff:Using Open edX as an LTI Tool Provider`.

 .. note the slightly different destination links ^.
 Alison 23 Nov 2015